Jerusalem Science Contest 2023-2024: Neuroscience

 - Our office has limited weekday hours, so please be patient with email and phone response time.

 Judaic Component to the Contest

-The Judaic video lectures will train JSC participants to analyze Molecular Biology through a lens of Jewish values.
-In addition to information-filled Judaic video lectures focused on Molecular Biology, the participant will be mentored in the Judaic research skills employed by the lecturer.
+The Judaic video lectures will train JSC participants to analyze Neuroscience through a lens of Jewish values.
+In addition to information-filled Judaic video lectures focused on Neuroscience, the participant will be mentored in the Judaic research skills employed by the lecturer.
 The participant will learn a step-by-step procedure useful in methodically searching for, evaluating, interpreting and presenting the Jewish issues present in science topics.
 The participants will use the skills learned through the contest’s Judaic section in formulating their final Science-Judaic research project.

 - Each test consists of 20 questions (15 Science and 5 Judaic).

 - Participants have up to 1 hour to complete each exam.

 - No notes, books, computers, internet, phones, calculators (except for a basic scientific calculator like the TI-30 that has no input memory for notes), or any other resource will be allowed while taking the test.
 Only the test itself, a writing utensil, and scrap paper will be allowed.

 - Participants must return the test and answer sheet to the proctor after each exam.